tvdl-telegram-bots/wehere-bot-4096/README.md

 TODO: a mechanism to authenticate
 TODO: consider to have `<RichTextViewer variant=<"unstyled" | "default">>`
 TODO: use collection `config` to store availability and schedule
+TODO: use template to reply mortal when they type /start
+TODO: dark mode
 ```